Interested in studying a PhD on the neuropsychological profile of children with childhood apraxia of speech?

 - the names of one personal and one professional referee

-Essential criteria: Degree in Clinical Psychology or Neuropsychology; high academic marks that would meet the essential and desirable criteria for enrolment at the University of Melbourne.
+Degree in Clinical Psychology or Neuropsychology; High academic marks that would meet the essential and desirable criteria for enrolment at the University of Melbourne; Applicants with a non-English speaking background must also satisfy the English language requirements for entry into a graduate research program at the University of Melbourne.

 Desirable: Experience in testing children with neurodevelopmental disorders or equivalent clinical experience.